jackieldesign/CODEWORDS/Week03/readme.md

-# Week 3 — Electironic Literature
+# Week 3 — Electronic Literature
 Avatars and visual identities.
 We were introduced to artists such as Stelarc and Mariko Mori, and gathered more research of e-lit examples.
 The discoveries made in this session were very unsettling yet highly fascinating (e.g, AI dungeon).

 ### Notes